 I’m going to have a challenge picking just one from these finalists.
-I plan to announce the Award recipient within a week or so.
+I plan to announce the Person of the Year Award recipient within a week or so.
 Stay tuned for more details.
 Meantime, here are the finalists.

 Robert Lanza, Scientific Leader of Advanced Cell Technology with its ongoing FDA-approved embryonic stem cell-based clinical trials for macular degeneration.

 Ted Harada, a patient advocate for ALS and the stem cell field, who is advocating for changes in stem cell clinical trials and compassionate use.